 A cruise ship captain in Texas led a double life for two decades after the murder of her husband—only to have her identity exposed while renewing her mariner’s license.

-California native Cynthia Lynn Knox, 53, will spend three years in federal prison for stealing the identity of a dead baby to obtain U.S. passports, mariner’s licenses, and TSA credentials for the operation of her party yachts.
+California native Cynthia Lynn Knox, 53, was sentenced to three years in federal prison for stealing the identity of a dead baby to obtain U.S. passports, mariner’s licenses, and TSA credentials for the operation of her party yachts.

 Since 1994, Knox had lived as Christina White, or “Captain Christina” to the revelers on her Houston-area luxury yachts.
 But her reign aboard the Royal Princess party ship would end soon after she applied to renew her license with the U.S. Coast Guard.

 When federal prosecutors announced her arrest in March 2016, one retired detective and the family of her first husband, Harold “Skeeter” Lyerla, saw a glimmer of hope.

 They believe Knox and John Litchfield—her second husband and yacht business partner—are connected to Lyerla’s fatal stabbing in 1988.

 Indeed, when the feds interrogated Knox about her identity theft scheme, investigators from the Santa Barbara area arrived for questioning, too.

 Victor Perea, who was convicted of slaying the 29-year-old Lyerla, was a landscaper for Litchfield and lived on his ranch.
 At a 2012 parole hearing, Perea claimed Litchfield convinced him to do it and that he saw Knox’s car drive past when he fled the crime scene, the Houston Chronicle reported.

 Asked about the Lyerla murder, a Santa Barbara County prosecutor told The Daily Beast the case is still open but there’s no case pending against Knox or Litchfield.